drichards188/polling-project/README.md

 # TODO
 - toggle between seeing answered or unanswered questions
-- polls must show which one the user voted for
-- integrate avatars
 - add 10 unit tests

 # Getting Started with Create React App